 Procedure

-This Consular Office is competent to accept applications from individuals residing in the consular district.
+This Consular Office is competent to accept applications from individuals residing in the consular demarcation.

 • Who can apply for a permit: The application for an initial residence and self-employed work permit must be submitted in person by the applicant, or by one of their parents if the applicant is a minor.